gardener/landscaper/docs/usage/JSONSchema.md

 The blueprint type is similar to the [local type](#local) with the difference that the jsonschema can be defined in a file that is packaged with the blueprint.

-This feature is useful when definition is too large for a single file and should be split into different file for readability.
+This feature is useful when a definition is too large for a single file or should be split into different files for readability.

 The type can be used with the `$ref` property and `blueprint://path/to/schema.json`.
-The root and the pwd path is always considered to be blueprint directory where the `blueprint.yaml` is located.
+The root and the pwd path are always considered to be the blueprint's directory (where the `blueprint.yaml` is located).

 _Example_: